Bone Density Test A bone mineral density test is used to identify... | Channels for Pearson+

 Z Score

-A z score indicates how many standard deviations an element is from the mean of a distribution.
-In the context of a bone density test, a z score of 0 represents the average bone density, while positive and negative values indicate above or below average densities, respectively.
-Understanding z scores is crucial for interpreting test results and assessing the likelihood of certain outcomes.
+A Z score represents the number of standard deviations a data point is from the mean of a distribution.
+In the context of a bone density test, a Z score of 0 indicates the average bone density, while positive and negative values indicate above or below average densities, respectively.
+Understanding Z scores is crucial for interpreting test results and assessing the likelihood of a subject's score relative to the population.

 Recommended video: